kainlite/blog/content/blog/sending_emails_with_lambda_and_ses.md

 ---
 author: "Gabriel Garrido"
 date: 2019-02-03
-linktitle: Sending emails with AWS Lambda and SES from a HTML form.
+linktitle: Sending emails with AWS Lambda and SES from a HTML form
-title: Sending emails with AWS Lambda and SES from a HTML form.
+title: Sending emails with AWS Lambda and SES from a HTML form
 highlight: true
 tags:
 - development